 It’s crucial for your potential donors to see your planned giving message during life’s big moments.
 But you don’t know when those moment will happen, so going silent is a bad choice–especially if it’s for months or even years while you market a capital campaign.
 Imagine how much opportunity you could miss.
 If you stop then restart your planned giving conversations, you slow the momentum and efficacy of the ask.
 A consistent and frequent planned giving marketing strategy is always the best practice.

 In addition to losing momentum, a lack of planned giving marketing could imply that the program is not important to the organization.

 Capital campaigns give you a great opportunity to tag along on bigger marketing initiatives, with little to no additional cost!

-Work with your development colleagues to ensure there is a planned giving messaging included in all capital campaign messaging.
-While planned gifts don’t technically count towards the campaign’s bottom line goal, fostering participation from a segment of your donor file encourages those who want to make a planned gift come forward.
+Work with your development colleagues to ensure there is a planned giving message included in all capital campaign marketing, including emails, pledge forms, on the webpage, in print materials, etc. While planned gifts don’t technically count towards the campaign’s bottom line goal, fostering participation from a segment of your donor file encourages those who want to make a planned gift come forward.
 They can feel part of the campaign to “give big” in a way they can, even if the dollars are deferred.

 When you include planned giving marketing during your capital campaign, it encourages philanthropy.

 This is ultimately the goal of all fundraising marketing.
 By continuing to inspire donors with planned gifts, despite additional fundraising campaigns, you are able to: